Showing posts with label #AI #WomeninEntrapreneneur#SidekickEn. Show all posts

 Tech isn’t just built in labs — it’s built in legislation.

 And the women shaping the rules of the digital world are some of the most influential leaders in the entire ecosystem.
-These are the women working in:

-• AI ethics boards
+• AI ethics,

-• Data privacy regulation,
+• data privacy regulation,

-• Climate tech policy,
+• climate tech policy,

 • STEM education reform,

-• Cybersecurity governance,
+• cybersecurity governance,

-• Digital rights advocacy,
+• digital rights advocacy.

 They’re not pitching VCs.